 While gaijin houses (dormitory-style accommodations) abound, finding more sophisticated accommodations in Tokyo at a reasonable price is tricky.
 We do have a few recommendations, however:

-In the Roppongi district, but away from its noisiest sections, the b roppongi offers airy, boutique-style rooms with free WiFi and breakfast for rates starting at ¥21,100 ($208).
-There are several other b hotels in the city, including in the nearby neighborhood of Akasaka.
-Also in Akaska, the Hotel Monterey is designed to look like a classic London townhouse and offers rates from ¥17,500 ($175) per night.
-Wifi is free, and you'll get a 30 percent discount when you book two consecutive nights.
+Also in Akaska, the Hotel Monterey is designed to look like a classic London townhouse and offers rates from ¥6,800 (approx. $60) per night.
+Wifi is free, and you'll get a discount when you book two consecutive nights.

 High Culture, Low Prices